PowerShell data sources

 Write-Debug -Debug "Debug requires the -Debug flag"

-Script log messages are displayed in the Received Logs tab during preview.
-To view them in production, View data source logs or View logs.
+When testing your script, you can preview log messages on the Received Logs tab.
+To view them in production, View logs.
+Alternatively, if the data source is in a delegated form, View data source logs.

 When you create, edit, or delete a PowerShell data source, the action is automatically logged in the Audit logs.